How Do You Handle Late Arrivals and Uninformed Absences in Your Office?

 In your late coming policy, you have to follow that strictly and issue them a warning letter.
 In the payslip, you need to show the amount deducted due to late coming.

 For absenteeism, you need to make them aware and issue a warning letter for disciplinary actions.
-In case of uninformed absenteeism, you need to consider Leave Without Pay (LWP) whether the employee has leave balance or not, and issue 1-3 letters for absenteeism.
+In the case of uninformed absenteeism, you need to consider Leave Without Pay (LWP) whether the employee has leave balance or not, and issue 1-3 letters for absenteeism.

 kdan1978